-Operating performance: the profit for the financial year amounts to £581,000 (2020: (£49,000)).
+Operating performance: the profit for the financial year amounts to £151,000 (2021: (£581,000)).

-The improvement in profit is as a result of cost savings in the year, increased turnover and improved deductions in the year.
+The reduction in profit is as a result of higher costs in the year particularly in relation to chemicals.

-2020/21 saw the Company deliver an excellent level of operational performance overall, with the value of deductions continuing at a lower level for the year, 0.91% (1.87% in 2019/20).
+2021/22 saw the Company deliver an excellent level of operational performance overall, with the value of deductions for the year, 1.65% (0.91% in 2020/21).

-Energy efficiency is a key focus for NIW, who are responsible under the contract for electricity costs and in 2019/20 Northern Ireland Water Alpha Limited maintained energy consumption within the energy consumption targets set under the contract.
+Energy efficiency is a key focus for NIW, who are responsible under the contract for electricity costs and in 2021/22 Northern Ireland Water Alpha Limited maintained energy consumption within the energy consumption targets set under the contract.